bundlewatch/bundlewatch.io/docs/en/reference/cli.md

-    --config [configFilePath]    file to read configuration from, if used all options are blown away --max-size [maxSize]         maximum size threshold (e.g. 3kb) --compression [compression]  specify which compression algorithm to use -h, --help                   output usage information
+    --config [configFilePath]    file to read configuration from, if used all options are blown away --max-size [maxSize]         maximum size threshold (e.g. 3kb) --compression [compression]  specify which compression algorithm to use --normalize [regex]          normalize filenames via regex, any match will be removed -h, --help                   output usage information

   Examples: